Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-38-paroxysm.md

 People were here to kill them, and in the aftermath of the bomb that tore open the AAAF’s security checkpoint, a second van had swept in.
 Men in balaclavas with rifles and sticks of dynamite were swaggering across the concrete apron in front of the hangar, pausing to shoot the wounded.

 Panic was everywhere, and it was death.
-Michael saw one man---Carter, maybe---who had possibly been safely hidden where he was until he lost his nerve and stood up to run.
+Michael saw one man - Carter, maybe - who had possibly been safely hidden where he was until he lost his nerve and stood up to run.
 He made it ten paces before he died coughing on blood as a couple of accurate shots tore into his back.

 Michael ducked his head back through the door and thought furiously.
 The gunmen were coming their way.

 “...Into *MIsfit*” he urged.
 “Hurry!”

-“But---!”
+“But - !”
 That was June Liddle, the accounts manager who’d been inspecting the upgrade and maintenance work to budget it.
 She was clutching her tablet and her purse and trembling.
 “It’s a spaceship, is it safe?”

 “It’s armored,” Ericson took her hand and dragged her.
-They were eight in total---engineers, technicians, a custodian, himself and June.
+They were eight in total - engineers, technicians, a custodian, himself and June.
 None of them knew how to fight back even if any of them had been armed.
 The only safe place available was inside *Misfit*’s skin, which was layered in ablative panels that could handle space debris strikes.

 Getting the message, they ran for *Misfit*’s ladder, June unsteady and slow on her office high heels until Michael snarled at her to take them off.
 She leaned heavily on his shoulder as she desperately pawed and kicked at them, wasting time and whimpering as she tried to force them off without undoing the buckle strap.